 A place to loosen belts and bank balances, Tom Kerridge’s place at the Corinthia is all about comfort food classics turned up to 11.
-Omelette comes rich with lobster, each triple-cooked chip is something to savour and brown butter tart is hard to share.
-A handy tip —the place does an excellent value set lunch and pre/post-theatre menu.
+Prawn scotch egg comes rich with lobster satay sauce, each triple-cooked chip is something to savour and apple tart tatin is hard to share.
+A handy tip: the place does a good value menu du jour during weekday lunch and dinner Monday through Thursday.
 Stretchy pants still required.

 Also Featured in: